yeysus/14a/README.md

 2. For the Jython script: Jython 2.5.2.
 3. For Java: Java 1.6.0_30.
 4. For the JRuby script: JRuby 1.6.5.1.
-5. For Clohure: Clojure 1.3.0.
+5. For Clojure: Clojure 1.3.0.

-    Oracle NoSQL Database, Jython, Java, and JRuby, are installed on the SAME machine.
+    Oracle NoSQL Database, Jython, Java, JRuby, Clojure, are installed on the SAME machine.

     Tested on a CentOS 5.7 virtual machine.